-Any posting not registered with the Department of Student Activities & the Student Center (except for those pertaining to Residence Life & Housing) or whose appearance is offensive or is not maintained to meet the high standards of SGA/Student Affairs of cleanliness is subject to removal.
+Any posting not registered with the Department of Student Activities (except for those pertaining to Residence Life & Housing) or whose appearance is offensive or is not maintained to meet the high standards of SGA/Student Affairs of cleanliness is subject to removal.
 The party responsible is subject to sanctions that could result in the loss of posting privileges.

-Student Activities & the Student Center reserves the right to amend the Posting Policy as it stands to facilitate innovative advertising campaigns on an individual basis.
-Policy amendment requests should be outlined and turned into the Department of Student Activities & the Student Center for special consideration.
+Student Activities reserves the right to amend the Posting Policy as it stands to facilitate innovative advertising campaigns on an individual basis.
+Policy amendment requests should be outlined and turned into the Department of Student Activities for special consideration.